FERC and RUS Construction Accounting Learning Path

 Courses that equip you to classify and manage construction costs correctly and confidently!

-Allocating Interdepartmental Costs
+The Keys to Allocating Interdepartmental Costs

 GASB Guidelines for Asset Impairments, Decommissioning, and Regulatory Accounting (GASB 62)